openshift/federation-dev/federated-mongodb/README.md

 ## Creating a Namespace and Deploying the Operator
 The first step is to decide which of the clusters will run the Kubefed Operator.
-Only one cluster runs the federation-controller-manager.
+Only one cluster runs the kubefed-controller-manager.

 NOTE: Problems can exist if using cluster and namespace scoped on the same cluster.